SpanningCloudApps/SB365-Powershell/samples.md

 Get-SpanningUser -UserType Admins
 ```

-For backwards compatability to the previous version of the module you can still explicitly call the following functions and retrieve the associated users:
+For backwards compatibility to the previous version of the module you can still explicitly call the following functions and retrieve the associated users:

 ```powershell
 Get-SpanningAdmins